table tennis

 2. The tournament committee reserves the right to replace umpires at any stage, and to assign umpiring responsibilities for knockout matches up to quarter-finals stage.

-3. Suitably qualified umpires will be appointed by the tournament committee for all semi-finals, bronze play-offs and finals.
+3. Suitably qualified umpires will be appointed by the tournament committee for all bronze medal play-offs, semi-finals and finals.

 1. Players will be drawn into pools of three or four, with the seedings determined as per the latest published TTNZ ratings list and OTTF list for overseas entrants, at the time of making the draw.